DMTF/Redfish-Service-Validator/README.md

 LogPath - (string) Path with which to generate logs in Timeout - (integer) Interval of time before timing out SchemaSuffix - (string) When searching for local hard drive schema, append this if unable to derive the expected xml from the service's metadata
+HttpProxy - Proxy for http gets (untested)
+HttpsProxy - Proxy for https gets (untested)

+Additional options are available for cached files and CacheMode = [Off, Prefer, Fallback] -- Options for using a cache, which will allow a user to override or fallback to a file on disk during a resource call on a service
+CacheFilePath = Path to cache directory
+PayloadMode = [Default, Tree, Single, TreeFile, SingleFile] -- Options for the target of validation, allowing to specify a file or specific URI and traversal behavior
+PayloadFilePath = Path to URI/File

 Once the above details are updated for the system under test, the Redfish Service Validator can be triggered from a command prompt by typing the below command: